gruntjs/grunt-contrib-jasmine/README.md

 Path to output JUnit xml

 #### options.junit.consolidate
-Type: `Boolean,String`
+Type: `Boolean`, `String`
 Default: `false`

 Consolidate the JUnit XML so that there is one file.
-If not false the string will be used as the output filename.
+If a string it will be used as the output filename.

 #### options.junit.template
 Type: `String`